 Intellectual property is an exciting and increasingly important area of law, particularly internationally and EU-wide.
 The course offers students the opportunity to explore intellectual property law in both the UK and EU contexts, together with links to competition law, sport and medical innovation as well as the burgeoning area of Data Protection Law.

 Areas covered include:

 - Intellectual Property

 - Competition and IP Law in the EU.

-This flexible course can be studied over one year, full-time and two years, part-time.
-Individual modules can be studied for CPD awards for those working in the legal profession.
+This flexible course can be studied full-time over one year, or part-time over two years, to fit around your existing commitments.
+Individual modules are available for CPD credit points for those working in the legal profession.

 These courses are: